Budibase/website/content/blog/tutorials/sql-gui.md

 The truth is, you don’t even need the full 5 steps.
 If you just want a simple CRUD interface, you can do it with just steps one and two.
 But today, we’re going to look at how to create something a little more sophisticated.

-Here is a quick overview of the steps to build your SQL GUI app:
+Here is a quick overview of how to create a GUI for SQL databases using our open-source platform.

 1. Create your app and connect to your database.
 2. Create your CRUD interface with one click.